tpr-datalabs/tpr-covid19-tracker/README.md

    ![export data](/assets/images/screenshot-export-data.png "export data")

-- DO NOT choose “Data” because it will download the full backend data and likely won’t be structured the way you want.
+- Please **do not** choose “Data” because it will download the full backend data and likely won’t be structured the way you want.

 ### Save as Image or PDF
 - Select the “Download” button and choose to save as Image or PDF, which will save the whole dashboard with your current selections/filters.